Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ## 8. Actors

 Reference types that protect their mutable state from concurrent access.
-The compiler enforces isolation — you must `await` when crossing an actor boundary.
+The compiler enforces isolation: you must `await` when crossing an actor boundary.

 ### Basic actor